-A fintech enablement platform is typically a cloud-driven API solution that sits between core infrastructure and front-end engagement layers.
-A successful platform provides the tools necessary to build out innovation in flexible and agile ways that can use, but is not reliant on, existing infrastructure.
+A next gen financial product management platform is typically a cloud-driven API solution that sits between core infrastructure and front-end engagement layers.
+A successful platform provides the tools necessary to build out innovation in flexible and agile ways that can use but do not rely on existing infrastructure.

-The growth of open banking and embedded finance is furthering Fls' need to be able to shape unique customer journeys with a host of potential partners.
-In a world of embedded finance, any business can serve as the front-end engagement layer driving new experiences-and ultimately sales-in financial services.
+The growth of open banking and embedded finance is furthering FIs' need to be able to shape unique customer journeys with a host of potential partners.
+In a world of embedded finance, any business can be the front-end engagement layer driving new experiences-and ultimately sales-in financial services.
 For instance, while payments in the background of ridesharing apps have become common, more recent experiences like building out a loan or insurance package for consumers booking travel, or commercial lending tied into business-to-business (B2B) supplier networks, are expanding opportunities to generate new customer journeys.

 Banks that are overly reliant on their existing technology partners will struggle to keep up with the demands and potential opportunities of embedded banking.
-Fintech enablement provides banks and FIs with the capacity to manage and develop these new channels more efficiently and, over time, at increasing scale.
+Next gen financial product management allows banks and FIs to manage and develop these new channels more efficiently and, over time, at increasing scale.